frabulous/ProjectArakne/README.md

 Each leg prefab *ArakneLeg* has a hierarchical structure from root bone to leaf bone.
-The leaf bone (named *"Leg_[chainLength-1]_end"*) of each leg has a **FabrIK** script that handles the position and rotation of the whole limb via an Inverse Kinematic solver.
+The leaf bone (named *"Leg_[chainLength-1]_end"*) of each leg has a **`FabrIK`** script that handles the position and rotation of the whole limb via an Inverse Kinematic solver.

-AI Design divided in subproblems:

-### Introduction to Inverse Kinematics
+### Introduction to FK and IK

-Forward Kinematics (FK) and Inverse Kinematics (IK) are two techniques used in the animation of characters and objects in video games.

-Forward kinematics is the process of calculating the final position and orientation of an object or character's end effector, such as a hand or a foot, based on the position and orientation of its parent joints.
-This technique is mainly used to animate characters by applying the motion of the upper body to the lower body, or in other words, the motion of the parent joints to the end effectors.
+Forward Kinematics (FK) is the process of calculating the final position and orientation of an object or character's end effector, such as a hand or a foot, based on the position and orientation of its parent joints.

-Inverse kinematics, on the other hand, is the process of determining the position and orientation of an object or character's joints in order to achieve a specific position and orientation of its end effectors.
-This technique is mainly used to animate characters by applying the motion of the end effectors to the parent joints, or in other words, the motion of the lower body to the upper body.
+Inverse Kinematics (IK), on the other hand, takes the final position of the end effector and determins the position and orientation of its parent objects.

-In video game development, both techniques are used to animate characters and objects in real-time.
-Forward kinematics is often used for the animation of the upper body, such as the arms and the head, while inverse kinematics is used for the animation of the lower body, such as the legs and the feet.
-These techniques allow for more realistic and natural-looking animations, and can also be used to create advanced features such as foot planting, or to simulate the interaction of characters with the game environment.

 ### Fabrik algorithm
 The FABRIK (*Forward And Backwards Reaching Inverse Kinematics*) algorithm is a popular method for solving IK in computer graphics and robotics.
 It uses an iterative algorithm that can handle chains of any length.